mjayjoh/data-broker-analysis/README.md

 ```

 ## Website
 This project includes a static website built with Jekyll, hosted on GitHub Pages.
-It utilizes the Hyde theme.
 The content for the site is located in the root directory.

 The live website can be viewed at: [https://mjayjoh.github.io/data-broker-analysis/](https://mjayjoh.github.io/data-broker-analysis/)

+## Replicating the Analysis
+The analysis and visualizations in this project can be replicated by running the Jupyter notebooks located in the `notebooks/` directory.
+These notebooks contain the code for data exploration, analysis, and prototyping.

+### How to Run the Notebooks
+To run the notebooks on your local machine, you will need Python and the dependencies listed in `requirements.txt`.

+1.  **Install Dependencies:**
+    Navigate to the project's root directory and run pip to install the dependencies.
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Start Jupyter:**
+    Run the Jupyter Notebook server from the project's root directory.
+    ```bash
+    jupyter notebook
+    ```

+3.  **View the Notebooks:**
+    Open your web browser and navigate to the `notebooks/` directory to run the desired notebook.

 ### How to Run Locally
 To preview the website on your local machine, you will need Ruby and the `jekyll` and `bundler` gems installed.